jmnavarrol/bash-magic-enviro/README.md

 * **[GNU make](https://www.gnu.org/software/make/) >= 4.2**.
 Used by this tool's install process.
 * **Internet connectivity:** Some features and modules may access Internet at run time (i.e.: *check-version*, *terraform-support*...).
 * See each module's requirements section for other dependencies.

+**NOTE FOR macOS users:** this project depends heavily on GNU/GPL tooling (Bash itself, but also basic utilities like find, sed, grep...) while BSD versions are installed on this platform.
+It is suggested the use of homebrew to install the proper dependencies (see [macOS' README](./docs/macos.md) for further details).

 <sub>[back to contents](#contents).</sub>